JHNguyen801/EmployeeIMS/README.md

 1. Press 1 : To Add an Employee Details
 2. Press 2 : To See an Employee Details
 3. Press 3 : To Update Employee Details
-4. Press 4 : To Search an Employee
-5. Press 5 : To Exit the EIMS Portal
+4. Press 4 : To Exit the EIMS Portal

 Please Enter choice: